 Stir-Fried Beef and Broccoli with Ginger

-Stir-Fried Beef and Broccoli with Ginger is a delicious and easy week-night dinner!
-This tasty stir-fry uses just a little arrowroot or cornstarch, but it’s still pretty low-glycemic, and it’s also gluten-free (with gluten-free ingredient choices) and dairy-free.
-Use Stir-Fry Recipes to find more recipes like this one.
+Stir-Fried Beef and Broccoli with Ginger is a delicious and easy week-night dinner that’s ready in a few minutes!
+This tasty stir-fry uses a little cornstarch, but it’s still pretty low in net carbs, and it’s also dairy-free and can be gluten-free.

-The Olympic Games are captivating the world, and I’m especially interested because I went to Beijing in 2001, thanks to my brother Rand who was in China helping the Hong Kong office of DDB, where he worked in those days.
-I guess having the Olympics in China got me in the mood for stir-fry dishes, and this Stir-Fried Beef and Broccoli with Ginger seems like the perfect quick option for a healthy meal!
+I went to Beijing in 2001, thanks to my brother Rand who was in China helping the Hong Kong office of DDB, where he worked in those days.
+Then having the Olympics in China got me in the mood for stir-fry dishes, and this Stir-Fried Beef and Broccoli with Ginger seems like the perfect quick option for a healthy meal!

 More Stir-Fry Recipes to Make at Home:

-- 3/4 lb. beef sirloin, cut into thin strips (or use a bit more if you prefer)
+- 1 lb. beef sirloin, cut into thin strips

 - 1 T Ponzu Sauce (see notes)